Is Phantom Divide Crossing in General Relativity Completely Impossible? Shortcomings in canonical and minimally coupled scalar field and Possible Solutions in $k$-essence Models: General Considerations of Phantom Crossing in Single Scalar Field GR Framework

 For a homogeneous field,

 Therefore,

 This identity is independent of the sign or form of the scalar field potential $V(\phi)$.
 Consequently, we have,

 with equality only if $\dot\phi=0$ or $\dot{\phi}\ll 1$, which is basically similar to the slow-roll condition.
 Now, let us state flat out that simply, a canonical scalar field in GR cannot realize a phantom phase, nor can it cross $w=-1$, without invoking additional ghost scalar fields.
 This result is purely structural due to the construction of the theory and does not depend on the choice of potential or the initial conditions.
-Note also that even if we have negative potentials, this result holds true.
+Note also that even if we have negative potentials, this result holds true in general.
 Negative potentials are motivated by various UV-completions of GR, such as AdS vacua, moduli stabilization, or ekpyrotic cosmology, see also \cite{Heard:2002dr}.
-However, for late-time dark energy physics, such negative potentials may lead to inconsistencies.
+However, for late-time dark energy physics, such negative potentials often lead to inconsistencies.
 But even allowing these negative potentials $V<0$, the identity $\rho+p=\dot\phi^2$ remains valid.
-Phantom behavior is therefore still impossible.
-In addition, negative potentials generically may possibly lead to loss of accelerated expansion, or even vanishing total energy density $\rho\to 0$, and possibly divergences in the EoS parameter, when $\dot{\phi}^2=V$.
+Phantom behavior looks to be still impossible.
+In addition, negative potentials may lead to loss of accelerated expansion, or even vanishing total energy density $\rho\to 0$, and possibly divergences in the EoS parameter, when $\dot{\phi}^2=V$ if there is not additional contribution.
 These are strong finite-time singularities which cannot be resolved or ignored in the theory, see for example \cite{deHaro:2023lbq, Nojiri:2005sx, Bahamonde:2016wmz, Odintsov:2016plw}.
-Thus, the dark energy evolution may become complicated or lose its consistency, so let us ignore the negative potentials.
-Let us also consider the $k$-essence case, so the most general single-field scalar theory with second-order equations of motion has the following Lagrangian,
+In this paper, we ignore the negative potentials so that the dark energy evolution does not become complicated or lose its consistency.
+We should note, however, that as shown in \cite{Mukherjee:2025myk}, a negative cosmological constant with dynamical dark energy can allow viable quintessence-like regions in the dark-energy parameter space.